WHAT IS THE PURPOSE OF THIS DOCUMENT?

 Burts is committed to protecting the privacy and security of your personal information.
 This Privacy Notice describes how we collect and use personal information about you and applies to everyone whose personal data we process in our capacity as “data controller”, with the exception of our employees, workers and contractors.

-We are Burts Potato Chips Limited.
-We are registered in England with company number 02665660 and our registered office address is The Klamp House, Belliver Way, Roborough, Plymouth PL6 7BP.
-Our Data Protection Manager is Mike Cosby.
-If you have any questions about this Notice, please call us on 0800 023 7404, e-mail us at HR@burtschips.com or write to the above address.
+We are Burts Snacks Limited.
+We are registered in England with company number 02665660 and our registered office address is 308-310 Elveden Road, London, NW10 7ST.
+We are not required to appoint a data protection officer, but we have chosen to appoint a Data Protection Manager, who is Eve Skuse.
+If you have any questions about this Notice, please call us on 0800 023 7404, e-mail us at email@example.com or write to the following address: The Klamphouse, Belliver Way, Roborough, Plymouth, PL6 7BP.

-This Privacy Notice also applies to data processed by any subsidiary company of Burts or subsidiary of that subsidiary (as defined in section 1159 of the Companies Act 2006) (together the Group) including Savoury & Sweet Ltd (S&S), which is registered in England with company number 07734801 and whose registered office address is 65 Lewisher Road, Leicester LE4 9LR.
-All references to Burts in this Privacy Notice are references to Burts and / or S&S and / or any other subsidiary of Burts, as applicable.
+This Privacy Notice also applies to data processed by any subsidiary company of Burts or subsidiary of that subsidiary (as defined in section 1159 of the Companies Act 2006) (together the Group).
+All references to Burts in this Privacy Notice are references to Burts and / or any subsidiary of Burts, as applicable.

 We collect information about many people, mainly in the form of contact details (name, job title, organisation, address, e-mail address and telephone number, as well as other information from e-mail signatures and footers) of people interested in our products, customer contacts and potential customer contacts, supplier contacts and potential supplier contacts, individual consumers and other stakeholders.
 This information is usually provided directly from you and may be used for the legitimate interest of communicating with you in relation to specific issues or products that you are involved in, or matters that you might be able to assist with.
 We may also contact you to keep in touch or make introductions.